 The Marmot PreCip is cut comfortably for easy layering.
-The spot of micro fleece is definitely an appreciated touch to keep your face from getting irritated in the heat of your adventuring.
-Another thing we noticed was the addition of Velcro ® on top of the zippers at the side pockets created constant catching with the sleeve Velcro ®.
+A spot of micro fleece on the collar is definitely an appreciated touch to keep your face from getting irritated in the heat of your adventuring.
+The addition of Velcro on top of the zippers at the side pockets created constant catching with the sleeve Velcro.
 Not a big deal, but an annoyance none the less.

 Marmot Oracle - Women's is the highly featured version ($65 more)